folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Duplicating a request policy

-1. Find and select the request you want to duplicate.
+1. In the **Request policies** pane select the request policy you want to duplicate.
 2. Select **Actions > Duplicate**.
 3. Edit the policy name and any other details of the request.
 You cannot have two policies with the same name.
 4. Click **Save & close**.
 The request policy is saved and appears in the Request policies list.

 ### Editing a request policy

-1. Find and select the request policy you want to edit.
+1. In the **Request policies** pane select the request policy you want to edit.
 2. Select **Actions > Edit**.
-3. Edit the policy.
+3. Edit the request policy.
 4. Click **Save & close**.
-The request is updated and saved.
+The request policy is updated and saved.

 ### Deleting a request policy

-1. Find and select the request you want to delete.
+1. In the **Request policies** pane select the request policy you want to delete.
 2. Select **Actions > Delete**.
 3. In the **Delete Request policy** dialog, click **Delete**.
 A confirmation message appears confirming the request policy is deleted.
 You cannot delete a request policy that is being used in a circulation rule.